tiliaqt/transkit/README.md

 > poetry install -D
 ```

-If you don't want to follow steps, you can also run the `./tools/install.sh` script.
+If you don't want to follow the steps manually, you can also run the `./tools/install.sh` script.

 ## Usage